pivotal-partner-platform-architecture/azure-iot-demo/README.md

 ```

 Now you are ready to create and deploy the stream to use these apps.
 Just substitute the Azure IoT Hub values from when you set up your IoT hub
-on Azure, and select a unique STREAM_NAME.
+on Azure, and substitute a unique value for STREAM_NAME.

 ```
 stream create --name STREAM_NAME --definition "azure-iot-hub --hubendpoint=HUB_ENDPOINT_URL --hubkey=HUB_KEY--hubname=HUB_NAME | azure-iot-output --hostname=HOST_NAME --hubkey=HUB_KEY"